abbastoz/get-Content-From-URL-countHowOftenOccurs-saveAsXML/README.md

 #get content text file "Mobby Dick" form url using Webclient then Count Each Words Occurs Finaly Save result As an Xml
 # using technologies
 -LINQ, XML, WEBCLIENT, CONSOLE HIGH SIZE, BUFFERSIZE ect.
-# if you want to see whole program and run code you have to clon the link to your desktop git application